-- Combinations are permitted as long as there is enough space and it they are built with correct distances.
-The Organizing Committee must provide the material.
-When training areas are crowded Athletes may only use single obstacles - 7.
+When training areas are crowded Athletes may only use single obstacles.

+- 7. The schooling area(s) must always be supervised by a steward when in use. - 8.
 EA: Where possible the schooling area(s) should be supervised by a Steward when in use.